greenm01/vb4x/docs/vb4x_specs.md

 ### 2\.3.4 Task Force

 A Task Force is temporary grouping of squadrons organized for combat.
-After the cesattion of hostilities the task force is disbanded and surviving squadrons return to their respective fleets.
+After the cessation of hostilities the task force is disbanded and surviving squadrons return to their respective fleets.

 ## 2\.4 Special Units